COMPUTE-LU/PLGroup_AI4MedLife-journalclub/README.md

 * 7th Apr, 2022 Thursday @ 13:00
 * 24th May, 2022 Tuesday @ 13:00
 * 16th Jun, 2022 Thursday @ 13.00
+zoom links will be sent out together with the paper to people who have joined this peer-learning group.

 ## Joining the peer-learning group
 It is possible to join the peer-learning group anytime.
 Please register by emailing your full name, positiion and affiliation to the group organizers Rafsan Ahmed (rafsan.ahmed [at] med.lu.se) and Salma Kazemi Rashed (salma.kazemi_rashed [at] med.lu.se).